+The Company reviews the carrying value of goodwill annually and at such times when events or changes in circumstances indicate that it may not be recoverable.
 The Company completed its annual evaluation of goodwill for impairment as of January 1, 2005 and no impairment was indicated.